 These muffins, friends, are not only pretty and very, very tasty, they will also keep you going until lunchtime.

-Inspired by this recipe on the great low carb blog All Day I Dream About Food, they are made with almond flour, yoghurt, eggs, butter and berries and sweetened with a little xylitol - you could substitute this with erythritol or stevia to further lower the carb content.
+Inspired by the grain free pancake muffins on the great low carb blog All Day I Dream About Food, they are made with almond flour, yoghurt, eggs, butter and berries and sweetened with a little xylitol - you could substitute this with erythritol or stevia to further lower the carb content.

 If you make a big batch, you can keep them in the fridge or freezer and have one ready for those mornings.

-They are a great alternative to my savoury egg muffins such as the Chorizo Egg Muffins or the Spinach and Chive Mini Quiches.
+They are a great alternative to savoury egg muffins such as the Chorizo Egg Muffins.
 The only downside I can think of is that you will need to prepare them in advance and then make sure they aren't eaten up immediately.

 Obviously, grab & go low carb muffins taste delicious eaten from a plate as well.